Skywire/m2-actions-workflow/README.md

 ~~~
 <directory suffix=".php">../../../app/code/Skywire</directory>
 ~~~
-- Remove .travis.yml is exists
+- Remove .travis.yml if exists
 - Update github configuration as required to not allow merge with this passing

 ## Usage